a4arpon/WeatherMap/README.md

 # Weather Clock

-A dynamic open source Weather clock by usng JavaScript written by me.
+A dynamic open source Weather App by using JavaScript written by me.
-I will made a documetetion in this project soon.
+I will made a documentation in this project soon.

+## You can improve it if you want and don't forget to star my repo on github.

 ## Feedback